There are five devoted Occupational Therapists working at Jeane Kolbe Occupational Therapy.

 Jeane Kolbe

-Jeane is the founder of Jeane Kolbe Occupational Therapy.
-When not giving her heart and soul to the practise and the children and families with which she works, she can be found spending time with her gorgeous family and planning trips to the Kruger National Park.
+Jeane is the founder of Jeane Kolbe Occupational Therapy and now partner at GrOwTh.
+When not giving her heart and soul to the practice and the children and families with which she works, she can be found spending time with her gorgeous family and planning trips to the Kruger National Park.

 Jeane graduated from the University of the Free State in 2009, after which she worked at Charlotte Maxeke Johannesburg Academic Hospital to complete her community service year.
 In order to follow her passion to work with children and adults with psychiatric diagnosis, her practice was established in 2012 and has grown in leaps and bounds.

-‘Passion, care, joy and energy’ are the words best used by her team to describe Jeane and she is a blessing to have as head of the practise.
+‘Passion, care, joy and energy’ are the words best used by her team to describe Jeane and she is a blessing to have as head of the practice.

-Sadie Page – soon to be Mrs Stroud – is a familiar friendly face in the practise.
-She has been with the team since 2021 and has taken on extra responsibilities and roles with ease as she grows and learns.
+Sadie Stroud – is a familiar friendly face in the practice.
+She has been with the team since 2021 and has joined GrOwTh as a partned in 2026.

 Her work ethic, passion and dedication towards the field is evident - she graduated with a BSc (OT), as the top graduate of her class, in 2019 from the University of Witwatersrand.
 Thereafter, Sadie completed her community service year at Brits District Hospital in 2020.
 Here, she found a great passion for improving the paediatrics’ care being provided for the patient population.
 This became an integral part of her journey as an OT and has shaped her path forwards.
 As a passion-project during community service, she created a therapeutic and child-friendly treatment room for the patients to be treated more effectively as well as created a neonatal program for the premature infants at the hospital.

-Sadie has completed her Sensory Integration training and is now a registered therapist with SAISI.
+Sadie has completed her Sensory Integration training and is a registered therapist with SAISI.
 In 2023 she also completed level one training of SOS feeding therapy and is enjoying helping our fussy eaters.
+She is currently busy completing her internship for the treatment of children with Dyslexia.
+She has a strong passion and love for children diagnosed with ASD.
 Her love and care for children is obvious in her work!

 Lisa Schlebusch